GusMartins499/my-calendar-tech-brazil/README.md

     npm install
     ```

-3. Set up your environment variables by creating a `.env` file in the root of the project.
+3. Set up your environment variables by creating a `.env` file in the project's root.
     ```bash
     GOOGLE_CLIENT_ID=
     GOOGLE_CLIENT_SECRET=